lazyweirdo/osm-ipfs-proxy/README.md

 tile.php does 3 things:
 1) requests image data from openstreetmap.org
 2) adds it to ipfs
-3) stores data about the tile, in a directory structure, you can browse here http://pulsartronic.duckdns.org/tiles/mapnik/ It is done this way to make it dynamic and easily add the entire folder mapnik/ to ipfs and to frequently update a ipns name with the new data (soon).
+3) stores data about the tile, in a directory structure, to control whether to update requested tiles or not.

 Play around with it a while, change zoom level, reload, change location ... it would help data replication and speed